Swiatek breezes into second round at US Open

 |Coverage: Daily live text and radio commentaries across the BBC Sport website, app, BBC Radio 5 Live and 5 Sports Extra

-Iga Swiatek began her defence of the US Open title with an emphatic first-round victory at Flushing Meadows as eighth seed Maria Sakkari crashed out.
+Iga Swiatek began her US Open title defence with an emphatic first-round victory as eighth seed Maria Sakkari fell to a surprising loss.

 World number one Swiatek breezed to a 6-0 6-1 win over Sweden's Rebecca Peterson in 58 minutes.